Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 ---

-They were seated around several small tables.
-On one, Pyra was having a sip of the tea, exclaimed, "The tea here is... lovely!"
+Tea time.
+Seated around several small tables, Pyra, on one of them, had a sip of the tea she ordered, wondrously exclaimed with a thin smile on her face, "The tea here is... lovely!"

-Gramps, seated on the dining table, shared, "You can find quality goods here- from all around- Alrest. you like the place?"
+Gramps shared the table with her, shared what he knew, "You can find quality goods here- from all around- Alrest. you like the place?"

 "Yes.
 If there's time before we leave, I think I'll have another cup later."